8 Earth History

 The end of the Paleozoic era is marked by the largest mass extinction in earth history.
 The Paleozoic era had two smaller mass extinctions, but these were not as large as the Permian Mass Extinction, also known as the Permian-Triassic Extinction Event.
 It is estimated that up to 96% of marine species and 70% of land-dwelling (terrestrial) vertebrates went extinct .
 Many famous organisms, like sea scorpions and trilobites, were never seen again in the fossil record.
 What caused such a widespread extinction event?
 The exact cause is still debated, though the leading idea relates to extensive volcanism associated with the Siberian Traps, which are one of the largest deposits of flood basalts known on Earth, dating to the time of the extinction event .
 The eruption size is estimated at over 3 million cubic kilometers that is approximately 4,000,000 times larger than the famous 1980 Mt.
 St. Helens eruption in Washington.
 The unusually large volcanic eruption would have contributed a large amount of toxic gases, aerosols, and greenhouse gasses into the atmosphere.
 Further, some evidence suggests that the volcanism burned vast coal deposits releasing methane (a greenhouse gas) into the atmosphere .
 As discussed in Chapter 15, greenhouse gases cause the climate to warm.
 This extensive addition of greenhouse gases from the Siberian Traps may have caused a runaway greenhouse effect that rapidly changed the climate, acidified the oceans, disrupted food chains, disrupted carbon cycling, and caused the largest mass extinction .

 Following the Permian Mass Extinction, the Mesozoic (“middle life”) was from 252 million years ago to 66 million years ago.
 As Pangea started to break apart, mammals, birds, and flowering plants developed.
-The Mesozoic is probably best known as the age of reptiles, notably, the dinosaurs.
+The Mesozoic is probably best known as the age of reptiles, most notably, the dinosaurs.

 8.7.1 Mesozoic Tectonics and Paleogeography

-Pangea started breaking up (in an area that would become eastern Canada and United States) around 210 million years ago in the Late Triassic .
+Pangea started breaking up (in a region that would become eastern Canada and United States) around 210 million years ago in the Late Triassic .
 Clear evidence for this includes the age of the sediments in the Newark Supergroup rift basins and the Palisades sill of the eastern part of North America and the age of the Atlantic ocean floor.
 Due to sea-floor spreading (Chapter 3), the oldest rocks on the Atlantic’s floor are along the coast of northern Africa and the east coast of North America, while the youngest are along the mid-ocean ridge.

 Tectonics had an influence in one more important geographic feature in North America: the Cretaceous Western Interior Foreland Basin, which flooded during high sea levels forming the Cretaceous Interior Seaway.
 Subduction from the west was the Farallon Plate, an oceanic plate connected to the Pacific Plate (seen today as remnants such as the Juan de Fuca Plate, off the coast of the Pacific Northwest).
-Subduction was shallow at this time because a very young and hot portion of the Farallon plate was subducted.
+Subduction was shallow at this time because a very young, hot and less dense portion of the Farallon plate was subducted.
 This shallow subduction caused a downwarping in the central part of North America .
 High sea levels due to shallow subduction, and increasing rates of seafloor spreading and subduction, high temperatures, and melted ice also contributed to the high sea levels .
 These factors allowed a shallow epicontinental seaway that extended from the Gulf of Mexico to the Arctic Ocean to divide North America into two separate land masses , Laramidia to the west and Appalachia to the east, for 25 million years .
 Many of the coal deposits in Utah and Wyoming formed from swamps along the shores of this seaway .
 By the end of the Cretaceous, cooling temperatures caused the seaway to regress .

 8.7.2 Mesozoic Evolution